saniyaph/task-manager/README.md

 # Task Manager

 ## Description
-Task Manager is a web-based application to help users organize and manage their daily tasks.
-Users can add tasks, view them, and delete tasks when completed.
-It's built using HTML, CSS, JavaScript, and Bootstrap for a responsive design.
+Task Manager is a simple web-based application built with **Express.js** and the **EJS** template engine.
+The app allows users to organize their daily tasks by adding, viewing, and deleting them.
+Instead of using a database, the application stores the task data as individual files within a folder on the server, making it lightweight and easy to manage.

+### Key Features:
+- **Express.js** serves as the backend framework to handle HTTP requests and responses.
+- **EJS** is used as the template engine to dynamically render the task data on the frontend.
+- Task data is stored locally in files (rather than a database), making it easy to persist the tasks across page reloads.
+- Responsive design using **Bootstrap** ensures the app is accessible on both desktop and mobile devices.

+With a simple, yet effective design, Task Manager allows users to focus on managing their tasks without needing a complex database setup.
 ## Table of Contents
 - [Installation](#installation)
 To run this project locally, follow these steps: